Adile Hanımsultan: Marriages and descendants

 Adile's first husband was Şehzade Mahmud Şevket, son of Şehzade Mehmed Seyfeddin and Nervaliter Hanım, and three years her junior.
 The marriage took place on 4 May 1922 in the Üsküdar Palace, when Adile was twenty two and Mahmud was nineteen years old.
 The couple was given Kuruçeşme Palace as their residence.
-On 27 January 1923, she gave birth to the couple's only child, Hamide Nermin Nezahet Sultan.
+On 27 January 1923, she gave birth to the couple's only child, a daughter, Hamide Nermin Nezahet Sultan.
 Nermin has developed bone tuberculosis, which remained throughout her life.

 At the exile of the imperial family in March 1924, Adile and her husband firstly settled in France and then in Egypt.
 Their daughter Nermin was taken by her grandmother, Naime, who claimed that Adile and Mahmud were too young to look after her.
 Nermin then grew up with her in Albania.
 They divorced on 28 March 1928 in Cairo.

 In 1930, Adile married Orhan El-Bekri, a wealthy man of Turkish origin.
 The couple had three children, two daughters and a son, Ayten El-Bekri, Kubilay El-Bekri and Şermin El-Bekri.
 Her son Kubilay married Gönül Hanım, a woman of Turkish origin.
-Her daughter Ayten married renowned Egyptian Professor Zekeriya Nasr. Şermin and Ayten both settled in Paris.
+Her daughter Ayten married renowned Egyptian Professor Zekeriya Nasr. Şermin and Ayten both settled in Paris, France.

 Death

-In 1952, after the law for princesses was passed, which availed them to return back to Turkey, however Adile did not return and chose to remain in Cairo.
+In 1952 the law for princesses was passed, which allowed them to return to Turkey; however Adile did not return and chose to remain in Cairo.
 She died in February 1979 at the age of seventy-eight in Cairo.